 Value Functions (Q Learning): These are functions of states, or of state-action pairs, that estimate how good is it for an agent to be in a given state, or how good is it for the agent to perform a given action in a given state.
 Unlike Policy Learning, Q-Learning takes two inputs: state and action, and returns a value for each pair.
 If you’re at an intersection, Q-Learning will tell you the expected value of each action that your agent could take (left, right, etc.).

 Applications of Reinforcement Learning:

 There are numerous application areas of Reinforcement Learning.
 Starting from robotics and games to self-driving cars, Reinforcement Learning has found applications in many areas.
-Famous researchers in the likes of Andrew Ng, Andrej Karpathy and David Silverman are betting big on the future of Reinforcement Learning.
+Famous researchers in the likes of Andrew Ng, Andrej Karpathy and David Silverman are betting big on the future of deep Reinforced Learning.

 It seems till date that the idea of outsmarting humans in every field is farfetched.
 But the seed has been sown and companies like Google and Tesla have shown that if machines and humans work together, the future has many opportunities to offer.
 As far as Reinforcement Learning is concerned, we at Sigmoid are excited about its future and its game changing applications.

 Abhijeet is a Data Scientist at Sigmoid.
 He mainly works in the domain of Recommendation Engines, Time Series Forecasting, Reinforcement Learning, and Computer Vision.